mbloch/mapshaper/README.md

 #mapshaper

-Tools for topologically-aware Shapefile simplification
+###Introduction

+Mapshaper is a program for simplifying cartographic lines while preserving the topological relationships between adjacent polygons and intersecting polyline paths.

+This software is inspired by the original mapshaper program, which I wrote at the University of Wisconsin, Madison in 2006-2007.
+That version is still available online at mapshaper.com.

+The new mapshaper was rewritten from scratch in JavaScript and improves on the original version in a few ways.
+Mapshaper used to send data to a server to be processed; the new version does all its processing locally, so the program can be used offline and user data stays private.
+The new version has a better algorithm for topology processing.
+And, there is a non-interactive script in addition to the web-based tool.

 ###Interactive tool

-- To setup mapshaper's web interface for online use, copy the files in gui/www/ to a web server.
-All processing is done in the browser, there is no backend service to run.
+- To set up mapshaper's web interface for online use, copy the files in gui/www/ to a web server.
+All processing is done in the browser; there is no backend service to run.

-- The web interface works well in recent versions of Chrome and Firefox.
-Exporting doesn't work in Safari, Internet Explorer 10 hasn't been tested, Opera and IE9- don't work at all.
+- Browser compatibility: The web interface works well in recent versions of Chrome and Firefox.
+Chrome seems more likely to run out of memory when loading large .shp files (say, >300MB).
+Exporting doesn't work in Safari.
+Opera and Internet Explorer are not supported.

 - To run the mapshaper gui directly from the filesystem, open gui/www/index.html in a web browser.
-Firefox works well in this mode, exporting is not fully supported in Chrome.
+Firefox works well in this mode; offline exporting is not fully supported in Chrome.

 ###Commandline tool

 - `bin/mapshaper` is a [Node.js](http://nodejs.org) script.
+It was developed on OS X and is untested on other platforms.

 - Example commands: